zanedr/front-end-submissions-public/1608/4-module/refacktor-track/maia-stone-refactor-track.md

 ### Were all the boxes checked?

-- [ ] Documentation of experience completed
+- [x] Documentation of experience completed
-- [ ] All major work was completed in PRs
+- [x] All major work was completed in PRs
-- [ ] An attempt at logging hours was completed
+- [x] An attempt at logging hours was completed
-- [ ] All standups were attended or updates were posted in the channel
+- [x] All standups were attended or updates were posted in the channel
-- [ ] Student met up with someone or refactored with someone
+- [x] Student met up with someone or refactored with someone

 ### Notes:

+On the documentation of the work - if you change the file type to markdown, it'll make things easier to read (I always forget this step the first time around!)

+I really appreciate the time you took putting together the documentation.
+It was really cool to read about your experience for the week, and I think as instructors it's probably really valuable for us to read things like this so that we continue to have empathy for and a better understanding of what the student side of the experience is like.

+It was really fun to get to meet Jaime and hang out Friday night!
+And I'm _very_ excited for the Capstone project.
+Glad that we can get Lauren as a resource to work with you and find the part of the programming world that gets you excited.